zimmski/tavor/doc/format.md

 2 1
 ```

 The `Existing` token attribute can choose only between the values `1` and `2`, since the sequence generates only two values in this format definition.
-The `not in` operator excludes the given argument which is the variable `id` that holds the current sequence value.
+The `not in` operator excludes the given expression which is the variable `id` that holds the current sequence value.
 Hence if the current value is `1` only `2` can be used by `Existing` and if the value is `2` only `1` can be used.

 ## <a name="variables"></a>Variables